pymor/pymor/docs/source/tutorial_mor_with_anns.rst

-Recent success of artificial neural networks led to the development of several methods for model order reduction using neural networks. pyMOR provides the functionality for a simple approach developed by Hesthaven and Ubbiali in 2018. pyMOR serves as discretization tool and for computing a reduced basis via proper orthogonal decomposition.
-Further, the PyTorch library is used to train artificial neural networks.
+Recent success of artificial neural networks led to the development of several methods for model order reduction using neural networks. pyMOR provides the functionality for a simple approach developed by Hesthaven and Ubbiali in 2018.
+For the training and the evaluation of the neural networks, `PyTorch <https://pytorch.org>`_ is used.

 In this tutorial we will learn about feedforward neural networks, the basic idea of the approach by Hesthaven et al., and how to use it in pyMOR.